 - Customizable pages

 - And more

 Because of the extensiveness of this planner, I initially considered it for just for my 13 year old.
 I thought it might be too confusing for my 9 year old.
 Now that I have looked over and studied the Customizable Student Homeschool Planner , I see the simplicity built in.

 Each page is designed simply for all ages, with no complicated charts or forms.
 The way the planner is broken down into small, simple parts makes it thorough enough for my 13 year old, yet simple enough for my 9 year old.

-Follow A Plan In Place on social media to keep up with the latest:
+Follow A Plan In Place on social media to keep up with their latest updates and information: